-This report does not contain any adjustment for the potential impact of COVID-19.
-We anticipate the virus will impact both mortality and claims in the short term, as well as potentially other demographic experience.
+This report does not contain any adjustment for the future potential impact of COVID-19.
+We anticipate the virus may impact both mortality and claims in the short term, as well as potentially other demographic experiences.
 However, the net impact is not determinable at this time.